JamesTheBard/mos6502/README.md

 ## Testing

 The project uses `pytest` to run through all of the tests in the `tests` directory.
-This is currently the sole external dependency of the project, and can be installed `poetry install`.
+This is currently the sole external dependency of the project, and can be installed `uv sync`.

 To run all of the tests, simply run `pytest` at the root of the repository.